 });

-You can place this JavaScript code in the public header of the website template (bash.html) or public footer, make sure it is loaded and executed on all required article detail pages.DOMContentLoadedIn the event listener, it is to ensure that the DOM is fully loaded before executing the script, to avoid the problem that the selector cannot find the element.
+You can place this JavaScript code in the public header of the website template (bash.htmlOr the common footer, make sure it is loaded and executed on all article detail pages that require lazy loading.
+PlaceDOMContentLoadedWithin the event listener, it is to ensure that the DOM is fully loaded before executing the script, to avoid the problem of selectors not being able to find elements.

-Multi-pronged approach: Combine with other optimization features of AnQi CMS
+A multi-pronged approach: Combine Anqi CMS other optimization features

-In addition to lazy loading images, Anqi CMS also provides a variety of image and website performance optimization features, which can achieve better results when used together:
+In addition to lazy loading images, Anqi CMS also provides a variety of image and website performance optimization features that can be used together to achieve better results:

-1. Automatic image compression and WebP conversion:In the background "Content Settings", you can enable the "Whether to automatically compress large images" and "Whether to start Webp image format" features.The system will automatically process the image during upload, reduce the file size of the image, and further improve loading speed.
+- Automatic image compression and WebP conversion:In the background "Content Settings", you can enable the "Whether to automatically compress large images" and "Whether to start Webp image format" functions.The system will automatically process the image when it is uploaded, reduce the file size of the image, and further improve loading speed.

-2. Thumbnail size setting:For images in the article list page or a specific area, you can generate thumbnails of different sizes through the "Thumbnail Size" feature in "Content Settings" to avoid loading large images where they are not needed.
+- Thumbnail size setting:For images on the article list page or specific areas, you can use the "Thumbnail Size" feature in "Content Settings" to generate thumbnails of different sizes, avoiding loading large images where they are not needed.

-3. Static cache:AnQi CMS supports static cache functionality.
-For articles with many images, enabling static cache can reduce server pressure and speed up page response time.
+- Static cache:The Anqi CMS supports static caching functionality.
+Enabling static caching for pages with many images can reduce server pressure and speed up page response time.

-Through the image lazy loading configuration built into the Anqi CMS, combined with a simple piece of frontend JavaScript code, you can easily implement image lazy loading on article detail pages, significantly improving the website's access speed and user experience.This can not only leave a better impression of your website in users' minds, but also help improve its performance in search engines.
+By using the built-in image lazy loading configuration of AnQi CMS, along with a simple piece of frontend JavaScript code, you can easily implement image lazy loading on the article detail page, significantly improving the website's access speed and user experience.This can leave a better impression of your website in the minds of users, and also help improve its performance in search engines.